SuxinL/Notes/phylosophy/decision_making/procedure.md

 2. search which things meet my requirements
 	- from others suggestion/remarks : positive instances
 	- rule of 3 to get an objective view
-3. For each candidate, deduce the validity from evidence IF POSSIBLE.
+3. For each candidate, deduce the validity from structure IF POSSIBLE.
 	- physical / chemical
 	- composition: CPU, MEM, SSD
 	> Notice